MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/strategy.md

 ## Example AI adoption strategy

-Use this example AI adoption strategy to build your own strategy.
+An AI adoption strategy provides a roadmap for integrating AI into your operations.
+It includes setting goals, identifying AI opportunities, and defining success metrics.
+By using an AI adoption strategy, you can systematically approach AI integration, ensuring it aligns with your mission and delivers measurable benefits.
 The example is based on a fictional company, Contoso, that has a customer-facing e-commerce application and employs sales representatives who need to forecast business data.
 The company develops a product and needs to manage inventory for production.
 Its sales channels include private companies and highly regulated public sector agencies.
 These agencies require a separate, custom e-commerce app to meet regulations.
 Here's the company's AI adoption strategy:

 | Goals                        | Objectives                | Opportunities                                             | Success metrics                      | AI approach                   | Microsoft solution                        | Data needs                              | Skill needs                      | Cost factors                           |
 |------------------------------|---------------------------|-----------------------------------------------------------|--------------------------------------|--------------------------------|-------------------------------------------|-----------------------------------------|-----------------------------------|-----------------------------------------|